In 2018/19 the school received £35,085 in Pupil Premium Funding.

 Homewood College accepts responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within a caring special school environment.
 This is an essential and integral part of the supportive ethos of the whole school community.
 As with every child in our care, a child who is considered to be ‘socially disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of need.

 The Pupil Premium (PP) is a Government initiative, introduced in April 2011 that targets extra money at pupils from low income backgrounds, which research shows underachieve compared to their non-disadvantaged peers.
 The premium is provided in order to support these pupils in reaching their potential.
 The Government has used a pupil’s entitlement to Free School Meals as an indicator for the potential disadvantage and deployed a fixed amount of money to schools per pupil.
 These funds are allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
-Schools also receive funding for children who have been looked after pupils, the governors of the school recognise that not all pupils who receive free school meals will be socially disadvantaged and in addition, not all pupils who are socially disadvantaged are registered or qualify for free school meals and so flexibility in allowing the PP is important.
+Schools also receive funding for children who have been looked after pupils.
+The governors of the school recognise that not all pupils who receive free school meals will be socially disadvantaged and in addition, not all pupils who are socially disadvantaged are registered or qualify for free school meals and so flexibility in allocating PP funding is important.

-In order to meet the purpose of the funding, Homewood College will ensure that provision is made to secure the teaching and learning opportunities that meet the needs of qualifying pupils.
+In order to meet the purpose of the funding, Homewood College will ensure that provision is made to secure teaching and learning opportunities that meet the needs of qualifying pupils.
 Homewood College is committed to reducing attainment gaps between pupils of varying social backgrounds and to that end will deploy PP funding to assist relevant individuals and groups of pupils.

 As part of the specific provision made for these pupils, Homewood College will ensure that their needs are adequately assessed and addressed through regular pupil progress meetings, and planned and recorded intervention strategies.